Princelet/Graded-Unit/README.md

 1/6
 - Created a block sprite.
 - Made it so the player internally becomes invisible when on no health.
-This will be replaced when I figure out why game over isn't working...
+This will be replaced when I figure out why game over isn't working.
+- Fixed the old position value.
+The one on Object was private instead of protected, which means it wasn't overwriting and was always at 0, 0.
+- Added a health item class and made it appear every 5 waves.
+It currently does nothing and never disappears.
+- Tried to fix the enemies that spawn at the bottom and don't move, and now I have them stuck outside the arena.